-Fig.~\ref{fig:RXdev} compares a 125~kHz LoRa channel with a 137~kHz LoRa--E channel (supporting 8 grids of 35 physical sub-carriers), and shows how LoRa--E scales with the number of end-devices transmitting at the maximum possible rate using a payload of 10~B. As it can be observed, the number of supported end-devices peaks at 50 when using LoRa regardless of the DR used.
+Fig.~\ref{fig:RXdev} compares a 125~kHz LoRa channel with a 137~kHz LR-FHSS channel (supporting 8 grids of 35 physical subcarriers), and shows how LR-FHSS scales with the number of end-devices transmitting at the maximum possible rate using a payload of 10~B. The number of supported end-devices peaks at 50 when using LoRa regardless of the DR used.
 This can be explained by the fact that the network is limited at the data-link layer by the ALOHA MAC protocol, and at the physical layer by the radio duty cycle regulation (1\% at the EU 868-870~MHz band).
 Higher DRs provide higher goodput because each DR (almost) doubles the data rate of the previous one, hence the transmission time on air of the packet decreases proportionally and more packets (information) can be fitted, offering the same channel load.
-In other words, the total offered load remains constant despite the DR used because devices' maximum transmission rate is fixed by the duty-cycle regulation, that is, a higher DR provides additional capacity, resulting in an unchanged collision probability in this scenario.
-Simulations performed with payload sizes up to 50 B showed the same behavior.
+In other words, the total offered load remains constant despite the DR used because devices' maximum transmission rate is fixed by the duty-cycle regulation.
+A higher DR provides additional capacity, resulting in an unchanged collision probability in this scenario.
+Simulations performed with payload sizes up to 50~B showed the same behavior.